 Nebraska Revised Statute 29-2263

-(1) When a court has sentenced an offender to probation, the court shall specify the term of such probation which shall be not more than five years upon conviction of a felony or second offense misdemeanor and two years upon conviction of a first offense misdemeanor.
-The court, on application of a probation officer or of the offender or on its own motion, may discharge an offender at any time.
+(1) Except as provided in subsection (2) of this section, when a court has sentenced an offender to probation, the court shall specify the term of such probation which shall be not more than five years upon conviction of a felony or second offense misdemeanor and two years upon conviction of a first offense misdemeanor.
+The court, on application of a probation officer or of the probationer or on its own motion, may discharge a probationer at any time.

-(2) During the term of probation, the court on application of a probation officer or of the offender, or its own motion, may modify or eliminate any of the conditions imposed on the offender or add further conditions authorized by section 29-2262.
-This subsection does not preclude a probation officer from imposing administrative sanctions with the offender's full knowledge and consent as authorized by subsection (2) of section 29-2266.
+(3) During the term of probation, the court on application of a probation officer or of the probationer, or its own motion, may modify or eliminate any of the conditions imposed on the probationer or add further conditions authorized by section 29-2262.
+This subsection does not preclude a probation officer from imposing administrative sanctions with the probationer's full knowledge and consent as authorized by subsection (2) or (9) of section 29-2266.

-(3) Upon completion of the term of probation, or the earlier discharge of the offender, the offender shall be relieved of any obligations imposed by the order of the court and shall have satisfied the sentence for his or her crime.
+(4) Upon completion of the term of probation, or the earlier discharge of the probationer, the probationer shall be relieved of any obligations imposed by the order of the court and shall have satisfied the sentence for his or her crime.